 I am no longer having to commute over 3.5 hours to work every week, which is a major blessing.
 However, I am no longer raising any wildlife.
 And boy do I miss it!
 But I am not giving it up for good.
 I have such a huge passion for it, there is no way that I could ever fully give that up.

 The purpose of this website has always been to help educate those looking for answers to wildlife care and what they can do to help with those that rehabilitate.
 Although I am no longer raising and caring for any critters, the purpose of this website still remains.
-Every day I work I am teaching people that I work with about the wonders of opossums and why they are so much greater than people give them credit for.
+Every day at work I am teaching the people that I work with about the wonders of opossums and why they are so much greater than people give them credit for.

 I am hoping to broaden the topics of wildlife on this site as well.
 See keep an eye out!

 Today's blog post will focus on how great opossums are at ridding the world of ticks and therefore tick-borne diseases!
 Below you'll find a couple articles and studies from across the Internet.

 Lyme disease is a bacterial infection primarily transmitted by Ixodes ticks, also known as deer ticks, and on the West Coast, black-legged ticks.
 These tiny arachnids are typically found in wooded and grassy areas.
 Although people may think of Lyme as an East Coast disease, it is found throughout the United States, as well as in more than sixty other countries.

 The Centers for Disease Control and Prevention estimate that 300,000 people are diagnosed with Lyme disease in the US every year.
 That’s 1.5 times the number of women diagnosed with breast cancer, and six times the number of people diagnosed with HIV/AIDS each year in the US.
 However, because diagnosing Lyme can be difficult, many people who actually have Lyme may be misdiagnosed with other conditions.
 Many experts believe the true number of cases is much higher.